-The "needs improvement", "unsatisfactory", or low proficient PTS (tenured) teachers and school clinicians are placed on directed growth improvement plans or directed growth plans, as noted in the regulations.
-The low-proficient teachers are placed on enhanced self-directed growth plans that include more comprehensive goals and action plans than those of the other teachers and school clinicians on self-directed growth plans.
-The action plans in these enhanced self-directed growth plans include a higher levels of progress monitoring than is required of other teachers and school clinicians.
-The evaluators of these teachers and school clinicians receive case coaching from one of our experts in educator evaluation at least five times during the year and as needed (e.g., review of observation and other feedback documents).
+The "needs improvement" and "unsatisfactory" PTS teachers and SISP are placed on directed growth and improvement plans, as noted in the regulations.
+The low-proficient teachers are placed on enhanced self-directed growth plans that include more comprehensive goals and action plans than those of the other teachers and SISP on self-directed growth plans.
+The action plans in these enhanced self-directed growth plans include a higher levels of progress monitoring than is required of other teachers and SISP.
+The evaluators of these teachers and SISP receive case coaching from one of our experts in educator evaluation at least five times during the year.

 Ribas Associates coaches are former union leaders, principals, and assistant superintendents for HR.
-The have successfully coached hundreds of administrators on over 1,250 cases.
+The have successfully coached hundreds of administrators on over 1,200 cases.